glauberramos/cloudinary-pwa-angular/post.md

 # Final step - Deploy

 Now that we finished the code you can run `npm run build` and go inside `dist` folder.
-We used Surge to host our app, but you can use any service for that.
+We used CodePen to host our app, but you can use any service for that.

-If you want to use Surge you need to have it installed `npm install -g surge` and then just run `surge` inside the `dist` folder.
-You can check our app live here [https://angular-pwa.surge.sh/](https://angular-pwa.surge.sh/).
-Just make sure you access it using HTTPS because PWAs requires secure access.
+You can check the project [here](https://codepen.io/glauberramos/project/editor/DnaLdk) and the live version [here](https://codepen.io/glauberramos/project/live/DnaLdk/).

 If you want to check if your files are really being cached, go inside the tab `network` on chrome developer tools.
 The column Size should contain `(from ServiceWorker)`.